Union County AR Jail

 You can support your loved ones at Union Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 870-864-1990.

-The Union County Detention Center is charged with safely and humanely detaining persons accused or convicted of crimes against the dignity of the State of Arkansas and the citizens of Union County.
-The Detention Center abides by state law and Arkansas Jail Standards in housing, feeding, and maintaining approximately 213 male and female detainees, year-round.
+The Union County Detention Center is responsible for the safe and humane detention of individuals accused or convicted of crimes against the State of Arkansas and Union County citizens.
+The facility operates in compliance with state law and Arkansas Jail Standards, housing approximately 213 male and female detainees year-round.
+The detention center ensures proper housing, feeding, and care for all inmates in custody.

-An account is maintained by detention center personnel for each detainee.
-Deposits to a detainee's account may be made either by a USPS money order (accepted through the mail only), by using the kiosk in the forward lobby of the Criminal Justice Facility.
-We no longer accept deposits for detainee accounts at the front window.
-Please note that there is a small processing fee, charged by the commissary provider, for using the electronic deposit services.
+Each detainee has an account maintained by detention center personnel.
+Deposits can be made through USPS money orders, sent by mail, or via the kiosk in the lobby of the Criminal Justice Facility.
+The detention center no longer accepts deposits for inmate accounts at the front window.
+Please note that electronic deposit services through the commissary provider will incur a small processing fee.

 Inmate Locator